simpleloop/iterm-project-launcher/README.md

 ![](example_screenshot.png)

-### The `¬`
-Note the weird `¬` character at the end of each line.
-AppleScript does not support breaking expressions into multiple lines via a regular newline, instead it uses this character to mark that.
-You can insert that character by pressing `ALT+L`.

-## Bonus: Change the Launcher Icon
+## Bonus: Changing the Launcher Icon
 [Loving this](https://support.apple.com/kb/PH13922) since my father showed it to me in the mid 90s: